Sangtong/spa/readme.md

 ---

-## To deploy with docker-compose command.
+## How to implement this application.

 ### For development environment: